 Since the unveiling of the LaFerrari and F12berlinetta , the 458 Italia has become a little outdated, so to speak.
 Sure, it still holds plenty of value in the market, but it just feels dated now.
 Well, at the 2013 Frankfurt International Motor Show in September, Ferrari plans to debut a concept that it based on the 458 to not only bring the model back into light, but to also showcase future technology for the automaker.

 Dubbed the Ferrari 458 Speciale, this model takes the impressive performance credentials that the 458 Italia already features and cranks the dial way up.
-A nice and healthy boost in output partners up with active aerodynamics and traction modifications to make this the most capable Ferrari road car to grace a track.
-It’s just too bad that this specific model will never make its way to production
+A nice and healthy boost in output partners up with active aerodynamics and traction modifications to make this the most capable Ferrari road car to grace a track or street.

 Update 8/22/2013: Ferrari has just released a preview video of this awesome concept.
 You can see the video above.

 Update 9/10/2013: The new 458 Speciale made its world debut today at the 2013 Frankfurt Motor Show.
 As expected, the official release came with the full specifications figures, including top speed and Fiorano times.
 Check them out after the jump.
 There are also three new video for you to enjoy!